KailaMichelle/tandem-trivia/README.md

 # Tandem Trivia
-## Apprentice Application App
+## Application for Tandem Apprenticeship

 ## User Story

-Trivia Application
+Build a Trivia Application

 The user has the ability to:
 - View questions one at a time with multiple choice answers